How to Grill Skin-On Chicken – Perfect Every Time

 How To Take The Temperature of Chicken

-As you pass the thermometer through the chicken, you are always using the lowest temperature as the target, and making sure to insert the probe into the center of the thickest part of the meat, but not touching bone.
+As you pass the thermometer through the chicken, you are always using the lowest temperature as the target, and making sure to insert the probe into the center of the thickest part of the meat, but not touching the bone.

 For an entire roaster chicken you will take the temperature in multiple locations for the most accurate read.